- Sakena Yacoobi

 Dr. Yacoobi is committed to educating Muslim women with the belief that "to educate girls is to educate future generations."
 Afghanistan has the world's lowest literacy rate, with only 12.6% of women over 15 years of age being able to read and write.
 It is due to elements of Islamic culture opposing women's education and protracted conflicts.
 To address this serious situation, Dr. Yacoobi has been aggressively persuading community leaders and has changed prejudices about women's education.
 As a result, many women and children in Afghanistan and Pakistan are now educated.
 In recent years, Dr. Yacoobi even established a women’s university.
 She has provided family planning services and contraception advice, which has liberated women from unwanted childbirth and rearing.
 She also runs a women's legal counseling center in Afghanistan and provides legal advice services for women on issues such as domestic abuse, child custody, inheritance rights, and marriage without consent.

-Women who were isolated in their homes are now able receive education through Women's Networking Centers.
+Women who were isolated in their homes are now able to receive education through Women's Networking Centers.
 They are given opportunities to take classes, read and learn, engage in income-generating activities, and participate in society.
-Through education these women are able to plan their future, improve health, contribute economically to their families and guarantee the education of future generations.
+Through education, these women are able to plan their future, improve health, contribute economically to their families and guarantee the education of future generations.
 These educated women are playing a very important role in helping the Afghan refugees escape the cycle of poverty.

 - March 17, 1950